djinoz/djinoz.github.io/aboutme.md

 ---
 layout: page
 title: About FIRST BITE
-subtitle: Why you'd want to go on a date with me
+subtitle: Fall in love with your food
 ---

 FIRST BITE is a non-profit project to encourage us all to increase our gratitude and enjoyment of the food we are lucky enough to receive.